• Skip to primary navigation

 A slice of blueberry on a white plate.

 This easy-to-make Blueberry Sour Cream Coffee Cake Recipe is great with a dollop of whipped ricotta cheese.
-The lemon zest gives this blueberry cake such a refreshing flavor making it ideal to serve for brunch, tea time, or an after-dinner treat.
+The lemon zest gives this blueberry cake a refreshing flavor, making it ideal for serving at brunch, tea time, or as an after-dinner treat.

 A slice of blueberry cake on a white plate.